Qoosim/images-search-react-app/README.md

 # Images Search

 > This is a react application used as a practicing project to become better in react.
-> The user can search for an objects from API and get dispayed
+> The user can search for images from API and get them dispayed on the browser

 ![screenshot](./src/images/image_search.jpeg)